1. Will health insurance cover the SoClean?

 Yes, you can use your HSA or FSA account.
 The eligible product list number is: #9274

-3. Will the SoClean work with my equipment?
+3. Will the SoClean work with my sleep apnea equipment?

 The SoClean will work with most equipment.

 Yes, every six months of normal use, the filter and check valve need to be changed.
-The filter and check valve come together in a kit and can be ordered at this link.
+The filter and check valve come together in a kit and can be ordered here.